Models are used to understand how low-Arctic landscapes are changing in a warming climate.

 Oak Ridge National Laboratory

-This work is part of the Next Generation Ecosystem Experiments (NGEE) Arctic project which is supported by the Office of Biological and Environmental Research in the DOE Office of Science.
+This work is part of the Next-Generation Ecosystem Experiments (NGEE)–Arctic project, which is supported by the Office of Biological and Environmental Research within the U.S. Department of Energy (DOE) Office of Science.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER